 This list is not exhaustive and some students meet an aspect of WP Criteria not listed above.
 Please feel free to get in touch using the email address provided below.

 Get in touch!

 To discuss how we can work with your school, please email the address below.
 We also work with groups who meet our WP Criteria, who are not specifically attached to a school.
 These include council youth teams, certain charities/groups).

-- Email our Schools Liaison Officer, Finn Manders (pronouns: she/her) at
+- Email our Schools Liaison Officer, Francesca Mann (pronouns: she/her) at email@example.com

-- Sign up for our Teachers' Mailing List to stay up–to–date with upcoming events & to stay in touch with us, so we can work together.
+- Sign up to our teacher's mailing list to stay up–to–date with upcoming events & to stay in touch with us, so we can work together.

 The University also puts on a range of events for teachers,tutors and HE advisors each year.